jclarke0000/MMM-MyNextBus/README.md

 ### Transit Agency

-Go here for the list of agencies supported by NextBus: http://webservices.nextbus.com/service/publicXMLFeed?command=agencyList
+See the bottom of this README, or go here for the list of agencies supported by NextBus: http://webservices.nextbus.com/service/publicXMLFeed?command=agencyList

 Find the agency you'd like, and copy the `tag` value into your config file.  e.g. `agency : 'ttc'`